Accuracy

 Considering "... the most accurate report" has reminded me of a puzzle connected to the topic of "truthlikeness" or "accuracy" (also sometimes called "verisimilitude" or "approximate truth"), as might be expressed by,

-where $A$ and $B$ are statements or theories.
+and are statements or theories.

 David Miller published (1974, "Popper's Qualitative Theory of Verisimilitude", BJPS; and 1976, "Verisimilitude Redeflated", BJPS) an interesting problem concerning trying to make sense of this concept.
 Because the notion seems clearly relevant to any decent theory of scientific method, Sir Karl Popper had previously tried to develop an explication of the concept, but it turned out to suffer a serious (separate) problem, discovered by David Miller also, set out in the 1974 paper (roughly, on that explication, all false theories are as truthlike as each other).